Chapter 22. Programming

 The various strategies described above provide the basis for a programmer to work efficiently on solving a specific problem or adding a specific feature without having to wait for long periods to see the results of changes.
 If you triage the issue you’re working on carefully, you’ll be able to break it down into small steps, and identify a specific subset of documents which can be used for testing, then develop and test your changes carefully, so that when you do commit changes to the repository, it’s much less likely that the full build will fail because of something you did.

-In the LEMDO universe, an anthology is a collection of texts along with supporting information and documentation, presented through a web interface which is based on a set of defaults, but is customized through CSS styling, menu configuration, and so on.
+In the LEMDO universe, an anthology is a collection of texts along with supporting information and documentation.
+It is presented through a web interface which is based on a set of defaults and customized through CSS styling, menu configuration, and so on.

 The lemdo-dev Anthology

-The lemdo-dev anthology is a special instance which includes all the texts that exist in the repository, whatever their state of development.
+The lemdo-dev anthology is special because it includes all the texts that exist in the repository, whatever their state of development.
 It is never published at any formal URL, but is available through a continuous integration build server which enables everyone working on any LEMDO project to see the latest state of their own data.
 The process of building lemdo-dev also detects and reports errors, invalidities and other problems related to any texts in the collection.

 Other Anthologies

-All other anthologies exist as subfolders of the data/anthologies folder in the LEMDO repository.
+All other anthologies exist as subfolders of the data/anthologies directory in the LEMDO repository.
 Each anthology is based primarily on these features:

 A TEI Corpus file (a TEI file whose root element is <teiCorpus> rather than <TEI> ), with an @xml:id attribute identical to the anthology id.
 This file contains several key components: